Is It Hot in Here, Or Is It Just This Post About Japanese Pick-up Lines?

 You’ve met someone.

-You just know that they’re the one you want to be with, but you’re not quite sure how to go about it.
+In any case, you just know that they’re the one you want to be with, but you’re not quite sure how to go about it.

-Flirting, Japanese Style: Japanese Pick-up Lines and Dating Culture
+Japanese Dating Culture

 The romances you develop with a Japanese person may move much more slowly than the ones that you’re used to if you live in a western country, and that’s often reflected in the words and phrases used in Japanese to talk about love.
 Don’t be worried if it’s going “too slow” for your version of normal—you may be right on track.
 Group hangouts early in the relationship aren’t a blow-off, nor is a lack of physical contact.
 Remember the culture of the person you’re seeing and be respectful of it.